couchbaselabs/docs-ng/content/couchbase-sdk-c-2.3/configuring-and-tuning.markdown

 }
 ```

+##### Limitations

-> _Memcached_ buckets are not supported with the configuration cache
+* **_Memcached_** buckets are not supported with the configuration cache

+* The file-based provider is recommended only for _short lived clients_ and is
+  intended to reduce network I/O and latency during the initial bootstrap
+  process.
+It is not a recommended solution for reducing the total number
+  of connections to the cluster.

 ## Timeouts